 Other significant side effects are gastric discomfort, nausea, and vomiting.
 Therefore, this medication should be taken with meals.
 Do not take it first thing in the morning.
 If the gastric side effects are severe, you might need to take medications that will stop them such as Omeprazole 20 mg twice daily or Domeperidone 10 mg tds.

 Sleep disturbance or insomnia

 Fluoxetine is also known to cause disturbance of sleep or insomnia.
 Therefore, it is prescribed to be taken in the morning.
 It should not be taken at night.

 Drugs containing fluoxetine can cause sexual dysfunction, including lack of desire or libido and male erectile impotence.
 In fact, some studies have confirmed that around 80% of patients who take drugs containing fluoxetine experience some form of sexual dysfunction.

 At the same time, however, clinical depression is also known to cause sexual dysfunction.
 The net effect of the treatment will depend on the individual.

 Some patients can get allergic reactions such as anaphylaxis with this drug.
 It can also cause rashes.

 Other physical symptoms

-In addition, some patients can get tremors, headache, dizziness, increased sweating, and short term increase in anxiety.
+In addition, some patients can get tremors, headaches, dizziness, increased sweating, and short-term increase in anxiety.

 What are the rare side effects of fluoxetine?